- Live Rates

 Some people believe, mistakenly, that getting a VA mortgage is full of bureaucratic red tape, hassles, and delays.
 Nothing could be further from the truth; the Veterans Administration guarantees the loan, but lenders underwrite and fund VA mortgages according to VA guidelines.
 If anything, VA loans are easier to qualify for than conventional loans.

 Related: How hard is it to get a VA loan?

 There is, however, much more to a VA refinance than just knowing the benefits.
 In order to take advantage of the opportunity to refinance, download our free ebook and learn more about how to move your journey from idea to completion.

 Sammamish Mortgage offers FHA loans for home buyers across Washington State.
-We’re a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
+We’re a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon since 1992.
 We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
 Please contact us if you have any questions or are ready to apply for a home loan.